ispras/keystone_plugin/kong/plugins/README.md

 }
 ~~~

-So we declare here the structure of the data space, that we will use in the keystone plugin.
+The structure of the data space is declared here.
+It will be used in the keystone plugin.

-The **daos.lua** defines a list of DAOs (Database Access Objects) that are abstractions of custom entities needed by your plugin and stored in the datastore.
-For every stored entity we have to create table, where will be declared the name of the stored table, its primary key, and information about all its fields.
+The **daos.lua** defines a list of DAOs (Database Access Objects) that are abstractions of custom entities needed by your plugin and are stored in the datastore.
+For every stored entity we have to create a table, where will be declared the name of the stored table, its primary key, and information about all its fields.
 As a result we have to return a table with fields named as stored tables, that will refer on tables with description.

 Here is the code of **daos.lua**: